furixturi/nodeschool_learnyounode/README.md

    There is this global `process` object with an `argv` property, through which command-line arguments can be accessed, i.e. `process.argv`.

-   * `process.argv` is actually an array containing the complete command-line input separated with space, which means its first two elements are always `"node"` and `<program JS file name>`.
+   * `process.argv` is actually an array containing the complete command-line input separated with whitespaces, which means its first two elements are always `"node"` and `<program JS file name>`.
 Therefore, to get the command-line arguments we have to start with

 	   ```javascript
 	   process.argv[2]